 Our flooring goes through the highest level of sorting and milling, but is still very unique to newly harvested woods.
 It may require more time to install and result in needing to account for more overage than new wood.
 The end result however, is a stunning nature crafted and hand crafted piece of art.

-The standard construction for our solid reclaimed wood flooring is 3/4" tongue and groove.
-We can provide a fixed width or mixed width floor.
+For either solid wood flooring or engineered wood flooring, we can provide a fixed width or mixed width floor.
 Due to the nature of reclaimed wood, the lengths will vary.

 Additional milling available: For skip planed flooring, we recommend adding a micro-beveled edge.
 This will minimize (not eliminate) on-site sanding.